gee4galileo/Gee4Galileo/README.md

 - 👋 Hi, I’m @gee4galileo
-- 👀 I’m interested in Data Science, Machine Learning, and Cloud Computing
+- 🤖 I’m into Machine Learning, Data Science, and AI-driven problem solving
-- 🌱 I’m currently learning Machine Learning, Google Cloud Platform and trying to Implement AI Concepts
+- 📚 I’m working on real-world ML projects involving NLP, computer vision, and predictive modelling
-- 💞️ I’m looking to collaborate on implementing different machine learning and deep learning models in real world scenarios
+- 🔗 I enjoy building things with Python, exploring data, and learning by doing
 - 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/mohamedgalileo/)

 <!---